swhansen/webeyes/README.md

 ## API

-We use [Swagger](http://swagger.io/) to develop, maintain and present our API
+We use [Swagger](http://swagger.io/) to develop, maintain and present our APIs

 https://app.swaggerhub.com/api/swhansen/WEG2RT/1.0.0